GaloisInc/crucible/README.md

 In addition to the release versions described above, we use *development versions* for each package.
 Immediately after release, we add a fifth component to the version number of each package.
 This component starts at `.99` and is incremented occasionally thereafter.
-These allow downstream packages to indicate in their Cabal files that they depend on unreleased functionality.
+These make it possible for downstream packages to indicate in their Cabal files that they depend on unreleased functionality, and for developers and users users to identify binaries compiled from development versions (via the `--version` flag).
 Such five-component versions are never uploaded to Hackage.

 Acknowledgements
 ----------------